Behzad-Khokher/PHP-LOGIN-AND-REGISTRATION-SYSTEM/README.md

 This is a portfolio PHP project to showcase my skill set in building a secure login and registration system.

-Some Sequcrty Updates To include:
+Some Security Updates To include:
 1. mysql_real_escape_string was deprecated in PHP 5. -> switch over to PDO
 2. Use BCrypt for encryption instead of MD5.
 3. Use prepared statements to prevent SQL injection